simonespa/mongodb-gcp-workshop/README.md

 2. Download the GCP credential to the root folder of the project, in a file named `gcpcreds.json`.
 Without doing so, you'll get the following error: `400 undefined: Getting metadata from plugin failed with error: invalid_grant: Robot is disabled.`
 3. Export the following environment variables:

+- `MONGODB_URI`: the connection URI.
+If you use Atlas, you can get the URI by clicking the "connect" button of the Sandbox area by clicking on "Clusters" on the left-hand-side menu.
+If you use the Community server, the URI is `mongodb://127.0.0.1:27017/?compressors=zlib&gssapiServiceName=mongodb`
 - `MONGODB_DATABASE`: the database name
 - `MONGODB_COLLECTION`: the collection name
-- `MONGODB_URI`: the connection URI that you can get from your MongoDB Atlas account.

 4. Execute `npm install`
-5. Execute `npm watch` for development or `npm start` for production
+5. Execute `npm run watch` in development

+To build the app for production, execute `npm run build` and then `npm start` to run it.

 ## References